Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 The dependencies pipeline covers this requirement and is intended to be run before executing module pipelines successfully.

+The pipeline leverages resource parameters from the `utilities\dependencies` subfolder and either one of the following pipelines:
+- GitHub workflow: `.github\workflows\platform.dependencies.yml`
+- Azure DevOps pipeline: `.azuredevops\platformPipelines\platform.dependencies.yml`

 ### Dependencies pipeline inputs

 The dependencies pipeline comes with the following runtime parameters: